Cal Poly San Luis Obispo College of Engineering: Electrical Engineering (EE)

 The Electrical Engineering program was ranked by U.S. News & World Reports 2021 "America's Best Colleges" report (includes both private and public universities) as 2nd overall (of the 23 programs in engineering schools whose highest degree is a Master's).

-General and Biomedical Engineering
+General and Biomedical Engineering (BMED)

 In the past, Biomedical Engineering was a concentration within the general engineering major.
 In 2005, the program was implemented with its own stand-alone curriculum.